Online Shopping Hacks & Scams

-Tips to get everything for a fraction of retail price… and the nasty secret behind sites like Gilt.
+Social media scams to watch out for and the best tips to get everything for a fraction of retail price.
+Plus, the slimy secret behind sites like Gilt.

 I just bought a gorgeous new pair of Dolce & Gabbana lace booties for only $130.
 US (believe it or not, the retail price on these is $1050.
 US).
 I also bought a new off-white Coach clutch purse for 40 bucks (the in-store retail price is $140.)
 In fact, my entire wardrobe is filled with designer clothes, shoes, and accessories that I have purchased for a fraction of their retail price.
 How?
 I shop online at eBay.